ProtossManse/MCAutoSubmit/README.md

 ---

-MCAutoSubmit by ProtossManse with Haru
+MCAutoSubmit by ProtossManse.

-Icon by ChobojaX
+Icon by ChobojaX.

+Special Thanks to Haruwww, Azura, Meera and Salix.

 ---